 PROBUS CLUB OF STRATHROY AND AREA

-Probus is an association of retired and semi-retired men and women who join together in autonomous clubs throughout the world.
-The basic purpose of a Probus club is to provide regular gatherings to those who, in retirement, appreciate and value opportunities to meet others in similar circumstances and of similar levels of interest.
+Probus is an international association of retired and semi-retired men and women.
+The basic purpose of our club is to provide regular gatherings to those who, in retirement, appreciate and value opportunities to meet others in similar circumstances and of similar levels of interest.
+Interested individuals are encouraged to come to one of our meetings and check us out to see if becoming a member of Probus is for you.
 PROBUS is an abbreviation of the words PROfessional and BUSiness, although membership is not limited to these two groups.